FriendsOfSymfony/FOSElasticaBundle/README.md

 #### Declare a type

-Elasticsearch type is comparable to doctrine entity repository.
+Elasticsearch type is comparable to Doctrine entity repository.

     foq_elastica:
         clients: